cockroachdb/docs/src/current/v23.2/export.md

 The `EXPORT` command [returns](#success-responses) the list of files to which the data was exported.
 You may wish to record these for use in subsequent imports.

-If an export encounters some kind of failure or [cancelation](#cancel-a-running-export), it will leave any written files behind in the destination.
+If an export encounters some kind of failure or [cancellation](#cancel-a-running-export), it will leave any written files behind in the destination.
 To run a new export and avoid collision with previously written export files, consider doing the following:

 - Change the destination (or destination prefix) that you are exporting to.
 - Remove the partial results at the destination from any previously attempted exports.